Health for your children - with heart and mind

 Dear parents, dear children,

-this page is intended to serve two purposes:
+this page is intended to serve two main purposes:

 1) It should be a relief.
 For you as parents - but also for us as a practice team.
-If we can also communicate digitally, then many things can go faster.
+If we can also communicate digitally, many things will go faster.
 Because you are better informed thanks to our information.
-Or because you can find the best or quickest channel to find a solution.
+Or because you can find the best and quickest way to resolve your issue.
+(Incidentally, this is usually an e-mail.)

 Sincerely